henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 typed-timestamp:

-: a flexible timestamp CIE that can express the specific type of timestamp via its content.
+: a flexible timestamp subject that can express the specific type of timestamp via its content.
 This is an alternative to the "named" timestamps that do not include a timestamp-type

 : decimal-fraction-denominator